dimitri-nicolo/calico/v2.0/getting-started/kubernetes/installation/integration.md

 chmod +x /opt/cni/bin/calico /opt/cni/bin/calico-ipam
 ```

-The {{site.prodname}} CNI plugins require a standard CNI config file.
+The {{site.tseeprodname}} CNI plugins require a standard CNI config file.
 The `policy` section is only required when
 running the `calico/kube-controllers` container .

 ```bash